DingDongWeenie/DAA-ComArch/README.md

 ```

+---
 ## 2. Doubly Linked List
-The Doubly Linked List is created in a separate class for encapsulation and easy use.
-A doubly linked list allows each node to store references to the next and previous nodes.
-This means you can traverse the list both forwards and backwards.
+The Doubly Linked List that I wrote stores items that are connected to both their previous and next items, making it easy to move in both directions.

-- The `insert_end` method adds data to the end of the list.
+- The `insert_end` method adds an item to the end of the list.
-- The `insert_beginning` method inserts data at the start.
+- The `insert_beginning` method adds an item at the start.
-- The `insert_at` method inserts data at a specified position.
+- The `insert_at` method inserts at a specific position.
-- The `search` method looks for a specific value in the list.
+- The `search` method looks for an item.
-- The `__str__` method displays all the elements in the list.
+- The `__str__` method displays all the items.

-This allows flexibility and easy traversal of the list.
+### Example Use:
+This is useful for things like undo/redo functions or navigating a playlist where you can go both forward and backward.
+### Asciinema:
 - [DoublyList Asciinema](//asciinema.org/a/vV8qPC0ez6Fho7Z0PQ7XW4omz)

 ### Quick Code Snippet: